bridgelancer/cryptle_fork/docs/guides.rst

 Backtesting and Paper Trading
 -----------------------------
-The module :mod:`backtest` and class :class:`Paper` is the heart and soul of backtesting in Cryptle.
+The module :mod:`~cryptle.backtest` and class :class:`~cryptle.exchange.paper.Paper`
+is the heart and soul of backtesting in Cryptle.

 Event Bus